Skip to main content

 Last Updated:|Reflects current Alabama notary bond requirements

 Get your Alabama notary bond instantly approved with no credit check.
-Required $5,000 bond for 4-year term.
-Download your certificate in minutes from A- rated carriers.
+Required $50,000 bond for 4-year term (increased Sep 2023 via Act 2023-548).
+Download your certificate in minutes from A-rated carriers.
+Alabama professionals who also need an Alabama auto dealer bond can apply for both through our system.

 Instant approval - no credit check needed